ayseA/algorithm-analysis-design/README.md

 It is fairly straightforward that, apart from the first and last rows, there is exactly one link-letter in between each consecutive pair.
 The letter-distances of link-letters from the surrounding columns vary by 2 from row to row.
 This is because, both the vertical and diagonal paths to travel to a link-letter from a surrounding consecutive-pair member increase (or decrease) by 1, making the total change 2.

 In another way of putting it – contradicts by our definition of link-letters, but imagine as the link-letter of A&I, the letter I itself, at 0 distance from itself and 8 from it’s pairing letter A. In the row after, the cell where H sits emerged as the one next to the column where I (now J at “this” row) is.
 I is neighboring both H and J in the row right above, so in order to get from H to J, one has to visit one additional cell in diagonal direction (link) and another additional cell in vertical direction (column).
+This path is shown in gray background in Table 2.
 Similarly, the path from G to K is an extension of the path between H and J of the previous row by 1 additional cell at each end of the path.

 Putting it all together, the letter-distance between a column-letter and the link-letter right after it is: